Are you sure you want to remove this?

 Sardinia has so much to offer visitors, all the year round, whether you wish to relax or sightsee, whatever the weather!
 Sardinia has it all...

 Sardinia has an ancient history for you to discover with Roman ruins and Nuraghi (mysterious stone dwellings or fortresses dating back 3,500 years), found throughout the island as a permanent reminder of its prehistoric occupation.
 There are numerous examples of Roman architecture as a catalogue of their dominance, ancient villages with a varied history to explore and archaeological sites to visit.

 A wealth of shopping awaits you throughout the island ranging from the chic designer boutiques in Porto Cervo to traditional handicrafts, arts and crafts, ceramics, embroidered linen, cork and coral products to be found in all the villages and towns.
 Weekly markets, offering local produce and traditional wares, take place in most large towns throughout the year.
 Alghero particularly has an excellent range of shops, including designer boutiques, department store, daily fruit and flower markets and weekly antiques stalls.
-Cagliari, the capital of Sardinia, similarly offers excellent shopping with elegant boutiques and jewellers, museums, art galleries and monuments tracing the island’s history.
+Cagliari, the capital of Sardinia, similarly offers excellent shopping with elegant boutiques and jewellers and also the renowned San Benedetto market.

-The contrasting mountainous interior has far reaching views of the island from the summits of Monte Limbara in the north, from Punta La Marmora in the Gennargentu mountains south of Nuoro in the east, and from the Sarrabus mountains just north of Cagliari in the south.
+The contrasting mountainous interior has far reaching views of the island from the summits of Monte Limbara in the north, from Punta La Marmora in the Gennargentu mountains south of Nuoro in the east, and from the Sarrabus mountains in the south.
 There are lakes, waterfalls, gorges, fascinating geology and the native flora and fauna to discover.

 Fascinating Rock Formations